Model Management

 | Codex CLI | OpenAI’s Codex via the Codex CLI |

-CLI providers are automatically detected and registered when available on the system.
+CLI providers are auto-detected and registered when the binary is on PATH.

 LiteLLM Proxy